Vultures 1: Cover art

+Original Landscape with Graves cover art

 The original cover art for Vultures 1 incorporated Caspar David Friedrich's Landscape with Graves.

 The originally announced cover art for Vultures 1 used German artist Caspar David Friedrich's 1835 painting Landscape with Graves, which shows a bleak island horizon photo along with a bird atop a shovel in a graveyard.
 A large black border was added around the picture, with "Vultures" at the top in all-caps.
 This cover was revealed on December 11, 2023, when Playboi Carti posted an iMessage exchange between him and West where he was sent that version.
 On December 12, 2023, Ty Dolla Sign revealed an alternate monochrome cover via Instagram, featuring the subtitle "Volume 1" in the bottom right corner.

 Writing for HipHopDX, Sam Moore described the Friedrich cover art as being "linked to Nazism", noting Friedrich was one of Hitler's favorite artists.
-Moore further found that the cover's typography was reminiscent of that used for albums by Burzum, a black metal project founded by former neo-Nazi Varg Vikernes; Burzum's music was previously sampled on Gucci Mane's "Pussy Print" in 2016, which features West.
+Moore further found that the cover's typography was reminiscent of that used for albums by Burzum, a black metal project founded by neo-Nazi Varg Vikernes; Burzum's music was previously sampled on Gucci Mane's "Pussy Print" in 2016, which features West.
 The Burzum comparison and Hitler's adoration of Friedrich were also reported on by The Guardian and The Independent.
 West was later photographed wearing a Burzum shirt in a tweet with collaborator JPEGMafia, which Vikernes responded to by praising West for having the courage to wear his project's shirt in public.
 Following the release of Vultures 1, merchandise was available online for sale that features the Friedrich cover art.

+Current cover art

 When the album was released on February 10, 2024, it had a new cover, which was photographed by director Aus Taylor.
 The cover depicts West wearing an all-black outfit with his hockey mask, originally a white mask but then changed to all-black, standing next to Censori.
 She has her back to the camera and is mostly nude above her thighs, only obscuring part of her buttocks with a rectangular piece of sheer black cloth, and wearing black stockings and high heels.
 The white hockey mask, which was also featured at the listening parties, was widely considered a reference to Jason Voorhees from the Friday the 13th film franchise.
 Kane Hodder, the actor for Jason, reacted to the mask by saying it is "kind of a cheesy one" and offered West one of his masks used for the character.
 Ty Dolla Sign said he had no involvement in making the cover.
 Exclaim! ranked the album cover 11th worst of 2024.